 Both Individuals and organizations could send funds to and from anywhere in the world at the press of a button.
 I also mentioned earlier that because transactions are free, it is also perfect for the micro-payments industry.

 IOTA recently announced that it has built a car charging facility in the Netherlands that will allow people to pay for the electricity they use, automatically.
-The electric car will be fitted with an automatic meter that will automatically calculate how much electricity was used and then it will take the payment.
+The electric car will be fitted with an automatic meter that will automatically calculate how much electricity was used, and then take the payment.

 This could be applied to absolutely anything that needs to transfer data from one device to another.